vishalghule7/Mern-chat-app/README.md

 For Demo visit- https://mern-chat-app-ipp2.onrender.com/

-you can use these credentails for demo to see both accound get real time chat ,along with your account :
+You can use below credentails for demo, you can signup to see real time chat functionality :

-username- vg
+username- riya1

-password-12345
+password-123456

 ## Features